 Virtual community conversations

-In preparation for our NEA Big Read of Citizen: An American Lyric by Claudia Rankine, Shake Rag Alley is hosting a series of virtual community conversations relevant to ideas explored within the book.
-These 1.5 hour Zoom meetings will give us a chance to explore issues Claudia Rankine addresses before taking a deep dive into the text this fall.
+In preparation for our NEA Big Read of Citizen: An American Lyric by Claudia Rankine, Shake Rag Alley hosted a series of virtual community conversations relevant to ideas explored within the book.
+These 1.5 hour Zoom meetings explored issues raised in Claudia Rankine’s work, to be addressed during a deep dive into the text this fall.

 Jessica Fleischmann teaches math and science at JC Wright Middle School.
 After completing two Associate Degrees at Madison College, Jessica completed her B.A. at UW-Madison and earned a Masters in Education through Edgewood College.